Joyce Chepkirui: 2013

 Chepkirui won the World's Best 10K at the start of 2013.
 Her debut over the marathon distance came at the 2013 London Marathon, but she did not match her success over shorter distances and placed fifteenth overall with a time of 2:35:54 hours.
 A poor showing of 33:01 minutes for eighth came at the Ottawa 10K a month later, but she had a string of victories in the second half of the year, winning the Beach to Beacon 10K, Falmouth Road Race, Dam tot Damloop, Singelloop Utrecht and the Grand 10 Berlin.
 Her run of 30:37 minutes in Berlin was a new personal best and the fastest ever on German soil for the 10K distance.
 A course record of 68:15 minutes at the Valencia Half Marathon followed a week later.

 2014

 Chepkirui improved her half marathon best at the Prague Half Marathon in April 2014, taking victory in a course record time of 1:06:19 hours.
 That year, she also won gold in the 10000 m at the 2014 Commonwealth Games.

 2015

 Chepkirui won both New York Road Runners 10 km in May 2015 and Amsterdam Marathon in 2:24:10 in October 2015.

 2016

 Chepkirui finished second in the 2016 New York City Half Marathon on March 20 with a time of 1:07:41, narrowly beaten by Molly Huddle at the finish line.
 Chepkirui finished fourth in the 2016 New York City Marathon in 2:29:08.
+She was subsequently stripped of this title by a ruling of the Court of Arbitration for Sports, due to anomalies in her athlete biological passport.